 Social: IG - @Mac_morgan55; Twitter - @mac89704385

 The right-hander out of western Missouri stands 5-8 and throws heat from the circle – clocking high 60's and over 70 mph this fall with the Aces club.
 Extra Inning Softball named Morgan the No. 4 recruit in its Extra Elite 100 players.
 In 2019, Morgan was named the Gatorade Missouri Softball Player of the Year after leading her high school squad to a Class 2 state championship and a 26-3 record with a 0.12 ERA.
 As a junior, Morgan surrendered a mere 29 hits and issued 34 walks in 175.1 innings pitched.
-A First-Team All-State selection, Morgan proved she's a dual-threat – striking out 366 batters and batting .590 with 14 home runs and 57 RBI.
+A two-time First-Team All-State selection, Morgan proved she's a dual-threat – striking out 366 batters and batting .590 with 14 home runs and 57 RBI.
 This summer, the 2018 & 2019 Aces Pitcher of the Year earned another ring by leading the club to the Boulder IDT championships.
 Morgan will graduate from Sherwood with 1,000 career strikeouts and back-to-back seasons with 16 home runs.
 Morgan is interested in science, biology, and exercise science.
 In looking for the right college fit, Morgan sought a place where she would feel most comfortable and chose ASU for its culture and fit.
 The warm weather and beauty of Farrington also sold her on becoming a Sun Devil.

 — mac (@mac89704385) November 11, 2020

 High School: San Marcos (San Marcos, Calif.)